Middleware Guide

 Built-in Middlewareπ

-Ignitia provides several built-in middleware components for common use cases:
+Ignitia provides several built-in middleware components (all updated for the new API):

 1. Logger Middlewareπ